Strong house price rises continue in The Netherlands

 Tenant Security: The most dangerous aspect for a landlord in the Netherlands is that once a property has been rented, tenants are almost impossible to evict.
 The basic Dutch rental contract is one of unlimited duration.
 Landlords can only give notice in strictly defined cases, and it is extremely difficult for owners to evict tenants once they are established.

-Modest economic growth, improving government financesThe Dutch economy is heavily dependent on foreign trade, with exports accounting for 83% of the country’s GDP.
-Because of this, the euro crisis strongly affected the Netherlands, sending its economy into a recession in 2011 which continued in 2012 and 2013, with economic contractions of 1.1% and 0.2%, respectively.
+Economy to contract sharply; budget deficit to reach record-highThe Dutch economy is heavily dependent on foreign trade, with exports accounting for 83% of the country’s GDP, making the economy very susceptible to external shocks.
+For instance the euro crisis strongly affected the Netherlands, sending its economy into a recession in 2011 which continued in 2012 and 2013, with economic contractions of 1.1% and 0.2%, respectively.

-The economy is projected to expand by 3% this year and by another 2.6% in 2019, according to the European Commission.
+The economy is projected to contract by a huge 6.8% this year, according to the European Commission.